matematicas visuales visual math

 "In the interval (-1, +1) the parabolas approach the original curve more and more as the order increases; but to the right of x = 1 they deviate from it increasingly, now above, now below, in a striking way."
 (Felix Klein)

-At the singular point x = -1, the branch of the original curve which appears in the drawing ends at a vertical tangent, "all the parabolas extends beyond this point but approach the original curve more and more at x = -1, by becoming ever steeper".
-At the point x = +1, symmetrical to x = -1, the parabolas approach the original curve more and more closely.
+It is interesting to study what happens at the 'border' points.
+At the point x = -1, the branch of the original curve which appears in the drawing ends at a vertical tangent, "all the parabolas extends beyond this point but approach the original curve more and more at x = -1, by becoming ever steeper".
+At the point x = +1, symmetrical to x = -1, the parabolas approach the original curve more and more closely too.

 REFERENCES